-- continue to have the disabling condition, - have income under the amount that would cause ineligibility for any payment under SSI income counting rules, and - meet all other nondisability requirements for SSI payment. - Under current regulations, this exclusion will be increased in subsequent years on the basis of changes in the cost of living.
+- continue to have the disabling condition, - have income under the amount that would cause ineligibility for any payment under SSI income counting rules, and - meet all other nondisability requirements for SSI payment.

 In many states, being a recipient of the special benefit permits the individual to be eligible for Medicaid benefits.